-Applicants selected for the Program receive the following benefits:
+Applicants selected for the program receive the following benefits:

-- Monthly stipend of between $1,000 - $1,900, depending on level of expertise
+- Monthly stipend between $1,200 - $2,000, depending on level of training

-Interns must also submit a report on their research in the form of a scientific paper.
+Interns are required to dedicate 11-12 consecutive weeks to the program.
+They must also submit a report on their research in the form of a publishable scientific paper.
 The two most outstanding papers are chosen for presentation at an international conference.

 The Icahn School of Medicine at Mount Sinai invites minority students and recent graduates to participate in an exciting and unique international research program.
 Watch video